-- Originally studied by Dian Fossey, the Susa Group is the largest, with about 40 individuals, including 3 silverbacks.
-In the summer months in particular it can be a tough trek to reach this group high up on Mount Karisimbi, but it’s well worth the effort because of their number and because, uniquely, it has two sets of twins, a very rare occurrence in the world of gorillas.
+- Originally studied by Dian Fossey, the Susa Group was the largest, with about 40 individuals, including 3 silverbacks.
+After a split (creating Igisha Group) in 2009, Susa now has 28 members.
+In the summer months in particular it can be a tough trek to reach this group high up on Mount Karisimbi, but it’s well worth the effort because of their number and because, uniquely, it has two sets of twins, which is very rare..

-- The eighth group, the Kwitonda Group has 18 members and was habituated in the DRC.
+- The Kwitonda Group has 18 members and was habituated in the DRC.
 They crossed the border into Rwanda in 2005, and were carefully tracked and are now also being visited on a regular basis, although they are known to range far.